Learning From Software Failures: A Case Study at a National Space Research Center: Conclusion

 \section{Conclusion}

-Learning from failures is widely regarded as essential for improving reliability in high-stakes domains, however there is a knowledge gap on how it is done in practice.
+Learning from failures is widely regarded as essential for improving reliability in high-reliability organizations, however there is a knowledge gap on how it is done in practice.
 This study presents the first in-depth qualitative analysis of how software engineers in an HRO gather, document, share, and apply lessons from failures.
-Through interviews with 10 engineers at a space research center and 5 pilot interviews at other HROs, we found that failure learning is informal, ad-hoc, and inconsistently integrated into software development practices, even in settings where reliability is critical.
+Through interviews with 10 engineers at a space research center, supplemented by 5 pilot interviews at other HROs, we found that failure learning is informal, ad-hoc, and inconsistently integrated into software development practices, even in settings where reliability is critical.
 Our findings reveal challenges including time and resource constraints, knowledge loss due to team turnover and fragmented documentation, and weak process enforcement.
-Although HROs and IT organizations are held as exemplars for structured postmortems, the feedback loop from documented insights to software process improvements remains poorly understood across domains.

-Our findings shed light on the real-world practices, challenges, and organizational factors shaping failure learning practices within software teams in HROs, and suggests directions for designing better processes, tooling, and organizational structures to support failure-aware software development life-cycle.
+Additionally, the feedback loop from lessons learned to improvements remains poorly understood .
+Our findings shed light on the real-world practices and challenges for learning for software failures in HROs, and suggests future research directions to support a failure-aware software development life-cycle.